 Plagiarism Plagiarism is passing off someone else’s work as your own.
 To avoid plagiarism always cite all sources used.

-QCat Discover This is the name of the Library catalogue at Queen’s.
-You can use QCat Discover to search for the locations of book, journals and other materials.
+QCat Library Catalogue This is the name of the Library catalogue at Queen’s.
+You can use the QCat Library Catalogue to search for the locations of book, journals and other materials which are held by the Library.
 You can also use the 'My Account' section to view details of books you have borrowed, renew your books and check your reservations.

 RefWorks This is a bibliographic management service that allows you to create a personal database and compile instant bibliographies in a variety of styles.
 RefWorks is web-based so it can be accessed from any computer with a web connection.
 Find out more.

 Reference Collection The reference collection consists of materials used frequently for general information and includes encyclopedias, dictionaries, indexes, and other materials.
 These materials may not be taken out of the library.
 Reference collections are shelved at the beginning of standard loan sequences in the Library at Queen's and are distinuished from standard books by the prefix R/.

 Renew Renew is a service which allows you to extend the loan period for the book that you have borrowed unless another user has reserved the book.
 You can renew Standard loan items – Short Loan books cannot be reserved or renewed .
 Find out more.

 Reserve / Placing a reservation You can request books that are currently on loan using the 'Request It' button on the Library catalogue.
 Find out more.

 Return To bring back a book or other item that you have borrowed from the library.

 Save/Download/Email Citations, full-text articles, and most other information that you retrieve from the Library's electronic resources can be saved onto a pen drive for later use.
 Most of these resources can also be emailed to any email account.